statpascal/emul99/readme.md

 ### Files on host system

-To store files in a host system directory, the config entries "disksim_dsr" and "disksim_dir" need to be specified.
-The DSR in "roms/disksim.bin" provides DSK0 through DSK3.
+To store files in a host system directory, the config entries *disksim_dsr* and *disksim_dir* need to be specified.
+The DSR in *roms/disksim.bin* provides DSK0 through DSK3.

     disksim_dsr    = ../roms/disksim.bin